 With his warm, enveloping saxophone sound, he brought jazz out of the clubs and into millions of living rooms, defining an accessible new genre.

-Grover Washington Jr. didn't just play the saxophone; he made it speak in a language of effortless soul that everyone could understand.
-Discovered almost by accident when he subbed for a missing musician on a recording date, Washington quickly became a fixture on the Philadelphia soul scene.
-His 1975 album 'Mister Magic' was a quiet revolution, blending jazz improvisation with R&B rhythms and pop melody into a seamless, inviting whole.
-The follow-up, 'Winelight,' featuring his timeless duet with Bill Withers on 'Just the Two of Us,' cemented his status as a master of feel-good sophistication.
-While critics debated the 'smooth jazz' label he helped create, Washington's technical prowess and deep musicality were undeniable.
-He became the bridge for a generation of listeners, proving that instrumental music could be both artistically substantial and a soundtrack for daily life.
+Grover Washington Jr. released 'Mister Magic' in 1975, blending jazz improvisation with R&B rhythms and pop melody into a seamless whole.
+Discovered almost by accident when he subbed for a missing musician on a recording date, he became a fixture on the Philadelphia soul scene.
+His follow-up album 'Winelight' featured the timeless duet with Bill Withers on 'Just the Two of Us.'
+Critics debated the 'smooth jazz' label he helped create, but Washington's technical prowess and deep musicality were undeniable.
+He became a bridge for a generation of listeners, proving that instrumental music could be both artistically substantial and a soundtrack for daily life.

 1928–1945